MyCryptoHQ/support.mycrypto.com/src/content/networks/run-your-own-node-with-mycrypto.md

 * This should immediately connect or an error message will display.

-* Go to [https://mycrypto.com/account](https://mycrypto.com/account) and unlock via "View Address".
+* Go to the "View & Send" tab and unlock via "View Address".

 * Verify balances are loading correctly.